kurt-stolle/go-dbmdl/README.md

 ### 2\.
 Setting up a channel for receiving queries built by dbmdl

-A channel needs to be created in order to receive the queries constructed by dbmdl.
+A channel needs to be created in order to receive the queries constructed by dbmdl and query them in the database.

 ```
-go func() {                        // Create a new goroutine for DBMDL queries
+go func() {
-    ch := dbmdl.QueryChannel()       // Initialize the channel
+		ch := dbmdl.QueryChannel()

-    for {                            // Keep waiting for queries
+		for { // Infinite loop
-        q := <-ch                      // Receive a query
+			var q = <-ch // Receive a query

-    conn, err := postgres.Open()   // Open a connection
+			rows, erra := conn.Query(q.String, q.Arguments...)
-        if err != nil {                // Check for errors
+			if erra != nil {
-            log.Fatal(err)
+				log.Panic("Failed to execute DBMDL query\nQuery: ", q.String, "\nPQ Error: ", err, "\nArguments: ", q.Arguments)
 			}
-        defer conn.Close()             // Defer connection close (required)

-        rows, err := conn.Query(q.String, q.Arguments...) // Execute the query
-        if err != nil {                                   // Check for errors
-            log.Fatal("Failed to execute DBMDL query! \nQuery: ", q.String, "\nError: ", err)
-        }
-    defer rows.Close()     // Defer rows close (required)

-        if q.Result != nil {   // If a result return is requested by dbmdl, grant it.
+			if q.Result != nil { // If the query indicates it wants to use the result for something, then pass the rows to the result channel
-            q.Result <- rows     // Send rows to the result channel
+				q.Result <- rows
+			} else { // If we don't use the result, then close the rows
+				rows.Close()
 			}
 		}
 	}()
 ```

 ### 3\.
 Registering the structs that can be used by dbmdl.